faultattack/faultattack.github.io/firmwares/README.md

 Project uses arm-none-eabi-gcc by default.

-Clone this git repo and within the repository:
+Clone this git repo and within this firmwares folder in the repository:

 mkdir build